Hot Properties

-Hot Properties is an American sitcom featuring four women working together in a Manhattan real estate office.
-It was first aired on October 7, 2005 on ABC.
-The series finale aired on Friday, December 30, 2005.
+Hot Properties is an American sitcom featuring four women working together in a Manhattan real estate office and aired on ABC from October 7 to December 30, 2005.

 Plot

 Often compared to Sex and the City and the CBS situation comedy Designing Women, this show features four single women professionals, each with distinct personalities that contribute in their failure to secure dates.
-The comparison to these shows led many critics to describe the show as unoriginal.
 The women share a passion for Oprah.